This post was most recently updated on September 7th, 2023

 I like to name my translation documents as date created_client name_task name_submitted date.

 You may have to rename many files to fit into this system.
 Take your time sorting through these files, and do it right.
 At this point, your computer desktop should be pretty clear of file icons!

 Take a look at each program icon on your desktop and consider how often you use it.

-Currently, I have 10 program icons: File explored, Google Chrome, Spotify, Adobe Photoshop, Notepad, Calculator, Foxit Reader, Sticky Notes, Aegisub (for subtitling film), and Notion.
-These are software I used every day or at least 3x a week.
+Currently, I have 10 program icons: File Explored, Google Chrome, Spotify, Adobe Photoshop, Notepad, Calculator, Foxit Reader, Sticky Notes, Aegisub (for subtitling film), and Notion.
+These are the programs I use on a daily or weekly basis.

 To organize your desktop, pin your program icons to your taskbar.
 This will help keep your desktop neater and save you the hassle of finding programs because all your apps are in one place, instead of all over your screen.

 Your desktop may contain wallpaper of your loved ones, your dream places, or your pet dog, but do you know that you can use your desktop to section your apps or files?